Santiagodiazs/TLA_Plotter/README.md

 where `<program>` is the path to the file that represents its entry-point.

+The compiler generates `scene.svg` in the current directory.

 ### Test

 Executes every available unit-test under `src/test/c` folder: